-We offer full-time, term-based provision, either in Centres or blended online and face-to-face.
+We offer full-time, term-based provision, either in-person at Centres or blended online and in-person at Red Balloon of the Air.
 Our approach puts wellbeing at the core of our students’ education experience, with a strong emphasis on mental health, personal development and positive social interaction alongside academic teaching.

 We are not a normal school

 At Red Balloon, we focus on wellbeing, education and social engagement to ensure our students are gaining the skills and confidence they need to reintegrate with their peers.

 Our tailored approach means we can meet students’ individual needs to help them reach their goals, be it academic or personal progress.